hstalker/hstalker.github.io/_posts/2022-04-24-meanderings-future-proofing.md

 replacement is cheaper than building something which can be effectively mangled and then subsequently mangling it into a cthulhu-esque monstrosity.

-It's worth mentioning that any software which lives long enough, _replacement_ will inevitably become an approach that is applied to any piece of code.
+It's worth mentioning that, for any software which lives long enough, _replacement_ will inevitably become an approach that is applied to any piece of code.
 Few things are truly extensible enough to outlive an eventual replacement.
 The take-away here is probably that within the long-march of the software development process _replacement_ is defacto last resort, and is of course more flexible; this much is obvious since one is replacing a component in its entirety.